CDCgov/template/open_practices.md

-# CDC GitHub Guidelines for Open Source Projects
+# CDC GitHub Practices for Open Source Projects

 **The [CDCGov organization on GitHub](https://github.com/CDCgov) is designated for use by CDC programs to publish open source code.** This is a set of practices to help programs release secure and compliant open source projects successfully.
 If you are interested in using GitHub for non-open source projects, please see information on our [enterprise organization](#cdc-enterprise).